stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

   However, there is nothing to do but persevere.
 Dwight would have got out if he had kept on a minute longer.
 It is just possible that somebody from Terra Nova will come looking for me before long, although this is only my third day out.
-My muscles ache horribly, and I can&rsquo;t seem to rest at all lying down in this loathsome mud.
+My muscles ache horribly, and I can't seem to rest at all lying down in this loathsome mud.
 Last night, despite my terrific fatigue, I slept only fitfully, and tonight I fear will be no better.
-I live in an endless nightmare&mdash;poised between waking and sleeping, yet neither truly awake nor truly asleep.
+I live in an endless nightmare--poised between waking and sleeping, yet neither truly awake nor truly asleep.
 My hand shakes, I can write no more for the time being.
 That circle of feeble glow-torches is hideous.

-      Late Afternoon&mdash;VI, 15
+      Late Afternoon--VI, 15

   Substantial progress!
 Looks good.
 Very weak, and did not sleep much till daylight.
 Then I dozed till noon, though without being at all rested.
 No rain, and thirst leaves me very weak.
-Ate an extra food tablet to keep me going, but without water it didn&rsquo;t help much.
+Ate an extra food tablet to keep me going, but without water it didn't help much.
 I dared to try a little of the slime water just once, but it made me violently sick and left me even thirstier than before.
 Must save chlorate cubes, so am nearly suffocating for lack of oxygen.
-Can&rsquo;t walk much of the time, but manage to crawl in the mud.
+Can't walk much of the time, but manage to crawl in the mud.
 About 2 p.m.
-I thought I recognised some passages, and got substantially nearer to the corpse&mdash;or skeleton&mdash;than I had been since the first day&rsquo;s trials.
+I thought I recognised some passages, and got substantially nearer to the corpse--or skeleton--than I had been since the first day's trials.
 I was sidetracked once in a blind alley, but recovered the main trail with the aid of my chart and notes.
 The trouble with these jottings is that there are so many of them.
 They must cover three feet of the record scroll, and I have to stop for long periods to untangle them.